PDFWAC 296-155-53900

 (e) Cranes mounted on rail tracks must be equipped with limit switches limiting the travel of the crane on the track and stops or buffers at each end of the tracks.

-(43) The load must be free when lifted; it must not be caught on nor attached to other objects.
-You must limit side loading of jibs to freely suspended loads.
-You must not use cranes for dragging loads.
+(45) The load must be free when lifted; it must not be caught on nor attached to other objects.
+The employer must limit side loading of jibs to freely suspended loads.
+The employer must not use cranes for dragging loads.

-(44) When the operator may be exposed to the hazard of falling objects, the tower crane cab and/or remote control station must have adequate overhead protection.
+(46) When the operator may be exposed to the hazard of falling objects, the tower crane cab and remote control station must have adequate overhead protection.

-(45) You must provide a safe means for access to the tower, operator's cab and machinery platform.
+(47) The employer must provide a safe means for access to the tower, operator's cab, and machinery platform.

-(46) When necessary for inspection or maintenance purposes, you must provide ladders, walkways with railing or other devices.
+(48) When necessary for inspection or maintenance purposes, the employer must provide ladders, walkways with railing, or other devices.

-(48) Each tower crane must be provided with a slewing brake capable of holding in both directions preventing the superstructure from rotating during operation and must be capable of being set in the holding position and remaining so without further action on the part of the operator.
+(50) Each tower crane must be provided with a slewing brake capable of holding in both directions preventing the superstructure from rotating during operation, and must be capable of being set in the holding position and remaining so without further action on the part of the operator.

-(55) You must mount a wind velocity indicating device at or near the top of the crane.
-You must provide a velocity readout at the operator's station in the cab, and a visible or audible alarm must be triggered in the cab and at remote control stations when a preset wind velocity has been exceeded.
+(57) The employer must mount a wind velocity indicator at or near the top of the crane.
+A velocity readout at the operator's station in the cab must be provided, and a visible or audible alarm must be triggered in the cab and at remote control stations when a preset wind velocity has been exceeded.

-(56) When the wind velocity indicating device is not functioning, crane operations may continue if another crane on the site is equipped with a functioning wind velocity indicator or if a qualified person determines that ambient wind velocity is within permitted limits.
+(58) When the wind velocity indicator is not functioning, crane operations may continue if another crane on the site is equipped with a functioning wind velocity indicator or if a qualified person determines that ambient wind velocity is within permitted limits.

 (a) Display the magnitude of the load on the hook;